Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting: Showcases

 \section{Showcases}

-We assess model performance by visualizing the final dimension of predictions on test sets across datasets.
-In addition, we also visualized the 2D variations of real data and predicted data.
+We assess model performance by visualizing the final prediction on the test sets across different datasets, which provides an intuitive comparison between predictions and ground truth.
+We also visualize the 2D variations of the real and predicted data, as shown in Figure~\ref{fig:2dvisualization}.